extg/dotfiles/README.md

 ## Setup default apps

-Duti requires you to use an know application's bundle id in order to set it as the default for a given document type.
+Duti requires you to use a known application's bundle id in order to set it as the default for a given document type.
 Use the following command to list all known ids for your system.

 ```sh
 # List all apps bundle ids